scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ## Paths and Links {#paths-links}

 SCION routers and endpoints connect to each other via links.
-A SCION path between two endpoints essentially traverses one or more links.
+A SCION path between two endpoints traverses one or more links.

 In SCION, Autonomous Systems (ASes) are organized into logical groups called Isolation Domains or ISDs.
-Each ISD consists of ASes that span an area with a uniform trust environment (i.e. a common jurisdiction).
-An ISD is administered by a set of distinguished ASes called core ASes.
+Each ISD consists of ASes that are part of a uniform trust environment (i.e. a common jurisdiction) and is administered by a set of distinguished ASes called core ASes.

 SCION distinguishes three types of links between ASes: (1) core links, (2) parent-child links, and (3) peering links.